jackjt8/ChunkyGuide/docs/userinterface/chunkylauncher.md

 - `-DlogLevel` - ERROR, WARNING, INFO - Default is WARNING which will mean Chunky shows warnings for missing items.
 ERROR should disable missing item warnings.

+- `-Dchunky.mapLoaderThreads` - Controls how many threads should be used for loading the Map View.
+Default is 3.
+Raising this value can improve Map load times at the cost of increased CPU usage when the map is being drawn.

 ---

 ### Chunky options